 ASC notes the development of Blockchain as an interesting new technology.
 While it is a promising technology for a variety of reasons, it also has limitations and ASC currently doesn’t work with Blockchain.
 ASC however will periodically reconsider its position in light of the maturation of the technology.

 Geographic Information System (GIS):

-ASC is looking at developing a GIS portal to accurately display spatial information at farm level.
-The first step is to develop guidelines for our clients on how to capture spatial location data more accurately so that it can be used for analysis in the portal.
-These guidelines are being drafted, and are about to be tested by means of a pilot.
+ASC is developing a GIS portal to accurately display spatial information at farm level.
+The first step consists in developing guidelines for our clients on how to capture spatial location data more accurately so that it can be used for analysis in the portal.
+These guidelines have been drafted and are currently being tested.